Easy but spectacular, this creamy Tuscan salmon pasta with shrimp, spinach and sundried tomatoes is a delicious dinner recipe.

 How to make Tuscan salmon shrimp pasta

-- Cook the seafood: Pat the salmon fillets down then drizzle with olive oil and season with salt and pepper.
-Heat a large pan over medium-high heat then place the salmon, skin-side down, in the pan and allow to cook for 3-4 minutes until the skin is crisp.
+- Cook the seafood: Pat the salmon fillets dry with paper towels then drizzle with olive oil and season with salt and black pepper.
+Heat a large skillet or pan over medium-high heat then place the salmon skin-side down, in the pan and allow to sear for 3-4 minutes until the skin is crisp.
 Carefully flip over and cook for another minute.
 Remove from the pan and set aside.
 Season the shrimp/prawns with salt and pepper and drizzle with olive oil.
 Cook in the same pan for 1 minute per side until almost cooked through.
 Remove and set aside.

-- Make the sauce: Add the onion and garlic to the pan with a knob of butter (or a splash of oil).
-Cook until fragrant then add the spinach and sundried tomatoes.
+- Make the sauce: Add the onion and garlic to the pan with a knob of butter (or a splash of olive oil).
+Cook until fragrant then add the spinach leaves and sun-dried tomatoes.
 Cook until the spinach is wilted then pour in the cream.
-Add a squeeze of lemon juice and season with salt and pepper.
+Stir in a squeeze of lemon juice and season with salt and pepper.
 Allow to simmer for a few minutes until the sauce easily coats the back of a spoon.
-Add the salmon and shrimp back to the sauce and cook for another minute to warm through the seafood.
+Add the pan-seared salmon and shrimp back to the creamy sauce and cook for another minute to warm through the seafood.

 - Combine: Spoon some of the sauce over cooked pasta and toss with a little reserved pasta water and Parmesan.
-Serve the pasta topped with the salmon, shrimp and sauce.
+Serve the pasta topped with the salmon, shrimp and sauce and garnish with fresh herbs like parsley or basil (optional).

 Can I make this ahead?

-This recipe is definitely best served immediately but any leftovers can be kept in airtight containers in the fridge and reheated with a splash of water gently over medium heat.
-I wouldn’t recommend freezing this recipe as the cream sauce might split once thawed.
+This dish is definitely best served immediately but any leftovers can be kept in an airtight container in the refrigerator and reheated gently with a splash of water over medium-low heat.
+I wouldn’t recommend freezing the cream sauce as it might split once thawed.

 Salmon recipes